WilAJP/WilAJP/README.md

-  Computer Science seniour at Kutztown University.
+  Computer Science senior at Kutztown University.

 <!---
 WilAJP/WilAJP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.